 |

 One of the four gas planets is Saturn.
-He is surrounded by several thousand rings which can be categorized into seven primary rings.
-The entire extent of the ring system is larger than the distance between earth and moon.
+It is surrounded by several thousand rings, which can be categorized into seven primary rings.
+The entire extent of the ring system is larger than the distance between Earth and moon.
 The manner in which these rings were formed by natural processes is a complete mystery (1).
-However, they cannot be very old because they disintegrate during only a few millenniums due to the continuous loss of material (2).
+However, they cannot be very old because they disintegrate during only a few millenniums due to continuous loss of material (2).

 |